Austin officials cancel South by Southwest festival

 More than 50,000 people had signed a petition seeking to get the festival cancelled.

-Actor Kumail Nanjiani, who had been scheduled to attend the festival to promote "The Lovebirds," said on Twitter that he was disappointed but that he understood.
+Actor Kumail Nanjiani, who had been scheduled to attend the festival to promote “The Lovebirds,” said he was disappointed but that he understood.

 “Sxsw is one of my favorite festivals," he tweeted.
 "Canceling it was the responsible thing to go.
 I know this sucks for many people for whom this was a massive opportunity.
 But we’re kind of in an unprecedented situation here and caution is key.
 Thank you for the making the right decision.”